Opel Vectra: Vectra C (2002–2010)

 In 2003, a 2.0 litre turbocharged Ecotec engine with 129 kW was also notionally offered.
 Being a main engine for another GM brand, Saab, it was only ever sold in small numbers in the Vectra.
 The 2.2 litre was upgraded in 2004, with the 'Direct' name added to the model line, indicating the new high pressure direct injection update that increased power output to 115 kW with improved emissions.

-Diesel power, which had become important for commercial success in Europe, was provided by CDTI 1.9, 2.0 and 2.2 engines, with a top of the range Isuzu sourced 3.0 litre DMAX V6 outputting 132 kW.
+Diesel power, which had become important for commercial success in Europe, was initially provided by the Vectra B's 2.0 and 2.2 DTI engines, with a top of the range Isuzu sourced 3.0 litre DMAX V6 outputting 132 kW.

 In October 2004, the four cylinder diesel engine was replaced with a Fiat designed 1.9 litre Ecotec CDTI engine capable of producing 89 kW in 8v form and 110 kW in 16v form.
 Handling was reported to be much better than the previous Vectra.

 The Vectra C received a facelift in September 2005, with the début at the Frankfurt Motor Show, and it retained a similar line of engines.
 However, the power of the 3.0 diesel was increased to 137 kW, and the petrol 3.2 litre V6 engine was replaced by an Australian built turbocharged 2.8 litre High Feature V6 unit.
 This Saab co-developed motor could produce 170 kW.
 Opel installed the twin scroll turbo engine in its Signum productline with 185 kW output.

+The base 1.8 litre petrol engine was upgraded to the 103 kW Z18XER, which featured Variable Valve Timing.